-A good piece of advice is to examine your pup and weigh it a regular basis and compare its growth curve with an average for the breed.
+A good piece of advice is to weigh and examine your pup and compare its growth curve with an average for the breed.
 If you have a mixed breed you’ll have to use your common sense and look at and feel through your pup.
 A general guideline is that you should not be able to see but easily feel the ribs if you press very lightly on the rib cage.
 This goes for dogs of all ages.

 Large breed dogs also continue to grow during their second year, as opposed to the small breeds who reach their adult size and weight after one year.

-During its comparably short growth phase the puppy will build its entire body with skeleton, muscles, internal organs and tissues.
-It’s easy to understand that this requires the right kind and the right amount of nutrients.
+During its short growth phase the puppy will build its entire body with skeleton, muscles, internal organs and tissues.
+It’s easy to understand that this calls for the right kind and the right amount of nutrients.
 In short, the best food for puppies!

-So, the answer to the question above is no, puppies can not eat adult dog if you want to give them the best possible conditions for developing a healthy body.
+So, the answer to the question above is no. Puppies can’t eat adult dog.
+Not if you want to give them the best possible conditions for developing a healthy body.

 As you now know, puppies need a lot of energy and nutrients to build healthy bodies.
-As long as they nurse solely, you only need to make sure that the dog mum gets enough to eat of a food that is adapted for a nursing bitch and her needs.
-The puppies will then get what they need and in the right amount from her milk.
+As long as they suckle completely, the breeder only needs to make sure that the dog mum gets enough to eat.
+The puppies will get what they need and in the right amount from her milk.

 When your pup comes home to you, usually at the age of 8 weeks or more, it will be weaned and eating solid food.
 Now you need to know how often to feed your sweet little pup.
 Below are general recommendations.

-This means that a Papillon can and should be fed adult dog food well before its first birthday, while a St. Bernard should stay on puppy food well past that point.
+This means that a Papillon can and should eat adult dog food well before its first birthday.
+A St. Bernard should stay on puppy food well past that point.

-It’s important to not make the switch too early, since that may deprive your puppy of the right amounts of nutrients for its still growing body.
-It’s especially important for large breeds since that may put their skeletal health in jeopardy.
+It’s important not to switch too soon.
+Doing so could mean your puppy won’t get the right amounts of nutrients for its still growing body.
+It’s especially important for large breeds since that could jeopardize their skeletal health.

-If you notice your dog gaining weight even though you follow the feeding recommendations on the bag of your puppy food, it might be time to switch to adult dog food if your dog is near the supposed age of maturity.
-Remember, it's important that your dog does not get obese!
+Is your dog becoming chubby even though you follow the feeding recommendations on the bag of your puppy food?
+It might be time to switch to adult dog food if your dog is near the supposed age of maturity.
+Remember, it’s important that your dog doesn’t get obese!

-Some say it's wet food, and others say dry food.
+Some say it’s wet food, and others say dry food.
 Yet another source claims a mix between the two is optimal.
-We here at Thriving Mutts don't think either one is necessarily the best choice.
+But wet or dry is not what’s important.